life-itself/community/content/blog/2021/10/05/deliberately-developmental-spaces-a-key-to-addressing-the-metacrisis.md

 ### Collective

-Second, the spaces will be significantly collective or communal in nature (though not necessarily entirely so).
+Second, the spaces will be significantly collective or communal in nature , though not necessarily entirely so.
 Our relationship to the collective, and what this brings up in us as individuals, is both a significant challenge and one of the greatest stimulants to our inner growth.
 This is particularly true for the “interbeing” pillar, which we view as vital for any new social paradigm.

 This collectivism also engages with the deeply social element of human nature, which causes our experience of the world to be bound up in the web of relationships and interactions we exist in.
 The more embedded in a given social context we are, the more likely this context is to impact our ways of being.
 This thread runs all the way from the cognitive science of human mimicry to the contagion of views and values outlined in some strands of social psychology.
 The implication of this is that, if we are to shift our ways of being, we must engage at the group, rather than the individual level.